tensorflow/tensorboard/README.md

 TensorBoard is designed to run entirely offline, without requiring any access to the Internet.
 For instance, this may be on your local machine, behind a corporate firewall, or in a datacenter.
-Currently, there is one exception where TensorBoard does require Internet access: the optional profile plugin, when active, connects to a Google-hosted CDN to load the Google Charts library.

 [TensorBoard: Getting Started]: https://www.tensorflow.org/tensorboard/get_started
 [TensorBoard.dev]: https://tensorboard.dev